Dude-Lebowsky/budget-tracker/iteration_1.md

-# Actual iteration-1 board, (see chapters 3 and 4), add your start and end dates

-Checklist:
-1. GitHub entry timestamps
-2. User stories are correct: see p39

 * Assumed Velocity: no. of developers (4) * productive hours a day (5) * total days (8)* focus factor (~60%) / 4-6 for hour per story point
   (4 * 5 * ~8 * 0.6 /4) = ~24
 * Number of developers: 4